 Arctic Internet Exchange

 Internet in the North is very costly and for many communities, comes via satellite.
-Most networks (Northwestel/Bell, federal and territorial governments, Telesat, Ice Wireless, SSI Micro, Yukon College) do not interconnect locally so all traffic between them goes down south and back again.
+Most networks (Northwestel, New North Networks, Bell, Ice Wireless, SSI Micro, territorial governments, CANARIE) do not interconnect locally so all traffic between them goes down south and back again.
 Internet, particularly satellite, is too expensive and slow to waste.

 Let's start having networks in the North connect directly with each other at "Internet Exchange Points" (IXPs).
 The Arctic Internet Exchange (ArcticIX) has been formed with the sole intention of bringing Internet Service Providers (ISPs), government and educational institutions in the North closer together.
 By doing so, we can strengthen the Internet community while providing mutually beneficial and free public peering points for all local Internet traffic.